MegKM/grand-central/README.md

 The Grand Central Hotel Cobram is a pub in Northern Victoria that serves food, drinks, both eat-in and delivered, and hosts a number of regular events.
 This project (still under development) is an e-commerce website with a focus on maximising the client's ability to manage their own site.
 It features full CRUD functionality on any elements that could change, primarily the events and menu.

-At the moment The Grand Centarl Hotel is using:
+At the moment The Grand Central Hotel is using:
 * GoDaddy to host their website
 * Mr Yum to host their menu and look after ordering
-* Stripe to process payments
+* Stripe to process payments (through Mr Yum)
-* Doshii to link the site to their in-house software
+* Doshii to link the current site to their in-house software
-* Impos for their POS software.
+* IMPOS for their POS software.

 This project hopes to elimiate as many 3rd-party providers as possible, saving the admin staff on-site time, effort and money.